 EBWA--Welcoming All Women of All Ages

-Next Steering Committee meeting, Wednesday, April 16 in the UUSS Emerson Room at 7 pm.
-We will be finalizing our calendar for next year's programs.
+Next Steering Committee meeting, Wednesday, September 3 in the UUSS Emerson Room at 7 pm.
 Come and join us!

 More detailed information about EBWA meetings and policies can be found by opening the following link: http://tinyurl.com/WA-Evening-Branch.